Humans, historically speaking, are horrible.

 I will never watch Dumbo the same way again.

-Hanged, Drawn and Quartered was exclusively used in Medieval England, and was the popular form of punishment for men who committed high treason.
+Hanged, Drawn and Quartered was exclusively used in Medieval England and was the popular form of public punishment for men who committed high treason.
+One of the most famous victims of this brutal execution method is Braveheart’s own Sir William Wallace.

 Finally, after death, the prisoner would be ‘quartered’ – their body chopped into 4 pieces, with each piece sent to different parts of the country so they could not be reunited in heaven.